Dakshsharr/ml-from-scratch-/README.md

 # Machine Learning from scratch

-his repository contains implementations of core machine learning algorithms built from scratch using Python and NumPy, without relying on high-level libraries such as scikit-learn.
+this repository contains implementations of core machine learning algorithms built from scratch using Python and NumPy, without relying on high-level libraries such as scikit-learn.

 # Implemented Algorithms
 - Decision Trees(Classification)